 September 19 @ 5:00 pm - 6:30 pm

 The seminar aims to launch the “Fair Winds Charter” report, which documents Civic Exchange and other key stakeholders’ 10-year effort to tackle the problems of ship emissions and air pollution in Hong Kong.
 The charter, a voluntary initiative led by the shipping industry requiring ocean-going vessels to switch to a less polluting fuel while at berth, was the first of its kind in Asia and a landmark achievement.
-An eminent panel of speakers will also discuss the next steps for ship-emission reduction in Hong Kong and around the Greater Bay Area to further improve air quality in the region.
+An eminent panel of speakers discussed the next steps for ship-emission reduction in Hong Kong and around the Greater Bay Area to further improve air quality in the region.

 Date: Wednesday, 19 September 2018

 Venue: GLG Conference Room , 9th Floor, St. George’s Building, 2 Ice House Street, Central, Hong Kong